 The Middletown-Odessa Garden Club Seed Library is located in our library.
 In collaboration with the Middletown-Odessa Garden Club, the Corbit-Calloway Memorial Library presents you with a gem!
 You can come in at anytime, and choose from nearly 100 varieties of seeds, at no cost to you.
 Start your own garden today.
 All we ask is that you donate an unopened seed packet, to keep the seed library self-sustaining, after harvest.

 In collaboration with the Appoquinimink High School, the library gave a presentation to a graphics design class.
 We issued them a challenge.
-We needed a creative logo to brand our MayFest in Odessa fundraiser and an 11″ by 18″ poster.
+We needed a creative flyer for our MayFest in Odessa fundraiser on an 11″ by 18″ poster.
 With over 20 projects to choose from, for each assignment, it was a tough choice!
-By chance, we chose a logo and poster by the same student.
-We not only used his logo on all our documents but we also made a 6′ by 3′ banner, packets with the logo, and prize bags with the logo.
-With permission from the school and his parents, below is more information about Austin and his work.

 MayFest in Odessa was an absolute success this year!
 In order to help our fundraiser, we reached out to high school students in the Appoquinimink School District.
 We had different organizations volunteer for us throughout the day.
-ROTC students, National Honor Society Students, and the Appoquinimink Girls Lacrosse team.
+Middletown High School Girls Soccer team, Middletown High School Softball team and National Honor Society Students.
 They were a huge help!
 We could not have done it with out them.

 As part of our fundraiser, MayFest in Odessa, we offered a wonderful, gigantic, and diverse raffle.
 We had many local businesses donate a raffle item to our library!
 Here are just a few of them.